arunkhan/openstack-fuel-virtualbox-packet/README.md

 https://docs.openstack.org/developer/fuel-docs/userdocs/fuel-user-guide.html

-Your first steps will be to assign node roles.
+Your first steps will be to assign node roles and go from there.

 ## Shutting it all down